The C-terminal domain of Emi2 conjugated to cell-penetrating peptide activates mouse oocyte

 Listed in

-The cell cycle of ovulated oocytes from various animal species, including mice, is arrested in the second meiotic metaphase until fertilization.
+The cell cycle of ovulated oocytes from various animal species, including mice, arrests at the second meiotic metaphase until fertilization.
 The meiotic cell cycle must be initiated to initiate embryonic development.
-Besides natural fertilization, several other methods have been developed to activate unfertilized oocytes without using sperm.
-These methods are not only utilized for animal production but have also proven effective in studying the molecular mechanisms that regulate the meiotic cell cycle, oocyte activation, and embryonic development.
+Besides natural fertilization, several methods have been developed to activate unfertilized oocytes without sperm.
+These methods aid both animal production and molecular studies on meiotic regulation, oocyte activation, and embryogenesis.
 This study aimed to develop a method to activate mouse oocytes using a cell-penetrating peptide based on the knowledge that the C-terminal domain of the meiotic protein Emi2 can resume the arrested meiotic cell cycle.

 Methods